 Graduation rates in Thurston County public schools vary considerably based on the year and whether or not the school is a traditional or non-traditional/alternative school.
 Traditional schools tend to have graduation rates that are significantly higher than state and countywide averages, while non-traditional schools tend to have lower graduation rates.

-In Thurston County, the school with the highest graduation rates for the 2015-2016 school year was Tumwater High School, which had 92.9% of its students graduate in 4 years.
+In Thurston County, the school with the highest graduation rates for the 2015-2016 school year was Tumwater High School (93%).
+Tenino High School's graduation rates have increased the most, rising from 66% in 2011 to 82% in 2016.

 OSPI calculates graduation rates using the “adjusted 4-year cohort rate” methodology.
 Students are placed in a group — or cohort — based on the year they enter ninth grade for the first time.
 The calculation adjusts for students who transfer into a Washington public high school for the first time and join a cohort.
 Students are removed from the cohort if they transfer out of public school in Washington.